 Future proofed economic growth.
-As the world moves to decarbonisation, including the use of carbon finance flows, Africa will seek to ensure its own economies are future proofed.
-Renewable energy technologies costs continue to decrease due to the learning curve with Africa leading the way in Morocco As stated above their installation can be more nimble than traditional centralized infrastructure.
-There are also new smart technologies, new business models that can create affordable mechanisms for access for all and new synergies emerging from a wider economic global perspective.
+As the world moves to decarbonisation, Africa will seek to ensure its own economies are future proofed.
+Renewable energy technology costs continue to decrease due to the learning curve, with Africa leading the way in Morocco for example.
+The installation of renewable energy generation can be more nimble than traditional centralized infrastructure.
+There are also new smart technologies and new business models that can create affordable mechanisms for access for all and new synergies emerging from a wider economic global perspective.
 By considering the issue of clean cooking as integral to a healthy economy, Africa will be able to position itself to maximise the use of climate finance for adaptation, mitigation and resilience.

 Decarbonisation as an opportunity for financial flows.
-Africa as a part of the global economy has barely contributed to the problem of climate change, and will by all estimates be one of the worst affected continents by the effects of climate change.
+Africa as a part of the global economy has barely contributed to the problem of climate change and yet will by all estimates be one of the worst affected continents.
 This is disturbing, but also presents an opportunity.
 To date the voluntary carbon market has been able to address some issues with clean energy and forestation.
-In recent negotiations, the carbon market is formalizing through Article 6, and this presents significant future opportunities for carbon flows.
-However, European and US-based corporate sponsors are becoming wary of carbon financing which is linked to biomass to fossil fuel transitions, and would prefer a clear shift from biomass to a renewable energy (ethanol, electricity, bioLPG, biogas).
+The carbon market is formalizing through Article 6, and this presents significant future opportunities for carbon flows.
+However, European and US-based corporate sponsors are becoming wary of carbon financing, which is linked to biomass and fossil fuel transitions, and would prefer a clear shift from biomass to renewable energy (ethanol, electricity, bioLPG, pellets, biogas).